 Well, it is becoming increasingly important to demonstrate to the Local Planning Authority and the Lead Local Flood Authority that surface water drainage has been considered in most new developments.

-What Are the Other Reasons A Suds Strategy Will Be Important as Part of Planning?
+Why Is A Suds Strategy or suds report Important as Part of Planning?

-The Site Development Has A High Water Table or Clay Based on Soil
+The Site Development Has A High Water Table or Clay Based Soil

-Although not always deemed an area with a high risk of flooding, regions of the UK where there is a high water table or clay-based soil can be at risk of flooding.
+Although not always deemed an area with a high risk of flooding, regions of the UK with a high water table or clay-based soil can be at risk of flooding.

 Your Specific Lead Local Flood Authority (LLFA) Requires One

-Due to our many years of experience in this field, nationwide, we are aware of which local authorities request SuDS reports for planning applications, from minor extensions to larger developments, therefore we can inform you of this, as well as the level of detail required by each.
+Due to our many years of experience in this field, we are aware of which local authorities request SuDS reports for planning applications, from minor extensions to larger developments.
+Therefore we can inform you of this and the level of detail required by each.

-On occasions, we are told by the clients that they have had a cheaper quote elsewhere, but the clients find that their appointed consultant is not aware of the requirements, leading to the planning application being refused or the appointed consultant charging extra to meet the specific requirements of the LLFA.
+On occasions, our clients tell us about a cheaper quote they’ve received elsewhere, but the clients find that their appointed consultant is not aware of the requirements, leading to the planning application being refused or the appointed consultant charging extra to meet the specific requirements of the LLFA.

-A SuDS strategy is often a crucial element of any new development, even for minor extensions, but there is no need to panic if planning stipulations are placed on your development.
-Planning applications are mostly rejected due to SuDS designs not being taken into account, but hey, you are already reading his article and aware of it now.
+A SuDS Report containing a viable SuDS strategy is often a crucial element of any new development, even for minor extensions, but there is no need to panic if there are planning stipulations on your development.

-In many instances, SuDS can be implemented into a development easily and at a lower cost than traditional drainage systems, especially when it is considered in the early stages of a development project.
+In many instances, a Sustainable Urban Drainage Strategy can be implemented into a development easily and at a lower cost than traditional drainage systems, especially when considered in the early stages of a development project.

 Choose Nimbus for your SuDS Design

-Nimbus can provide you with SuDS reports and assessments that will give you a sustainable drainage strategy, with the required level of detail, to minimise surface water run-off from your proposed development, helping you achieve planning application approval.
+Nimbus can provide you with SuDS reports and assessments to give you an excellent SuDS strategy, with the required level of detail, to minimise surface water run-off from your proposed development, helping you achieve planning application approval.
 Talk to us today!